abheek-pathirana/MathNet/README.md

     •	Use the RLHF dataset made in MathNet after repeated use for fine tuning.

 # Recommendations (for general use)
-	•	Since it wasnt trained on a wide dataset nor does it have a high parameter count expect it to be unusable in any area it wasnt trained in.
+	•	Since it wasn't trained on a wide dataset nor does it have a high parameter count expect it to be unusable in any area it wasn't trained in.
 	•	Give it very simple prompts and stick to the format available in the datasets(you can find them at "MathNet/src"
 	•	Stick to the max token length and try to keep the input less than 30 tokens.
     •   Use "if x-5=7 what is x?" format when asking algebraic questions.
-	•   Give MathNet the rating when it asks for it. (will be helpful if you were to finetune it later)
+	•   Give MathNet the rating when it asks for it. (will be helpful if you were to fine tune it later)

  # Future Work